Caitlin

 From four-wheeling and fly-fishing in the summer to skiing and snowmobiling in the winter, there’s nothing like the great outdoors to put everything in perspective.

 I’m the worst at taking pictures but the best at picking dogs.
-I have a 4-lb grouchy Yorkie named “Boo” and a 45-lb Australian Shepherd named “Roka.”
+I have a 4-lb grouchy Yorkie named “Boo” and a 45-lb Australian Shepherd, “Roka.”